-An upgrade installation is performed using a 2-stage approach, with two separate sets of changes being defined and then made to the system that is being upgraded.
+An upgrade installation is performed using a two-stage approach, with two separate sets of changes being defined and then made to the system that is being upgraded.
 The first set of changes, STAGE1, can be made to the system that is being upgraded without disrupting your production workload.
+Note that you will need to recycle all of your DirMaint servers in between STAGE1 and STAGE2.

 After the STAGE1 changes are made, you must stop all normal production work on the system that is being upgraded or move that workload to another system.
-In an SSI cluster environment, you can relocate production Linux on z Systems workloads from the system that is being upgraded to other members of your cluster before performing STAGE2 activities.
+In an SSI cluster environment, you can relocate production Linux on IBM Z workloads from the system that is being upgraded to other members of your cluster before performing STAGE2 activities.

-After you have relocated or stopped your workloads, you should create a backup of the system you are upgrading, using your normal backup procedures.
+After you have relocated or stopped your workloads, use your normal backup procedures to create a backup of the system you are upgrading.
 You will then be ready to proceed to STAGE2.